Autoenhance-ai/mudanca/README.md

 ## Roadmap

-- [] Remove preprocessing steps (i.e Sharpening) or allow them to be turned off / on
 - [] Expose flags to allow for more customization of algoritmn (i.e Disable/Enable Rotation)
 - [] Eventually port and open source as Open CV contrib module
 - [] Remove and disable debugging code
 - [] Validate inputsd
-- [] Simplify the API by relying on the user passing in grayscale image and returning matrix
 - [] Exit in a way python treats as an error
 - [] Publish to Pypi